Speaking out about gender stereotypes

 Girlguiding continues to expand how it addresses the issues of gender stereotypes.
-Leaders have a guide for talking about gender and gender identity to start a more progressive conversation with our members.

 Through the Girls' Attitudes Survey, Girlguiding is also providing young girls and women with a platform for their voices and views, where they can shout loud about how 93% of girls aged 11 to 21 want adverts to stop using gender stereotypes of men and women.